Published

 Should I give my baby probiotics to relieve gas?

 Although research on probiotics for children is limited, some pediatricians recommend probiotics to strengthen your baby’s overall gut health.
-Remember, talk to a pediatrician before starting any new supplements.
+Remember, consult your pediatrician before starting any new supplement regimen for their tummy or to relieve gas.

 Gas drops, also referred to as colic drops or anti-gas drops, are over-the-counter medications typically containing simethicone.
 They can help reduce bloating, gas, and discomfort.
 Your pediatrician may suggest these for your baby to relieve gas pains.